Auckland Harbour Bridge: Design approval

-As early as 1860, engineer Fred Bell, commissioned by North Shore farmers who wanted to herd animals to market in Auckland, had proposed a harbour crossing in the general vicinity of the bridge.
-It would have used floating pontoons, but the plan failed due to the £16,000 cost estimate ($1.9 million, adjusted for inflation as of March 2017).
-Additional structures for a bridge crossing the harbour were proposed in 1927 and 1929.
-Two Royal Commissions in 1930 and 1946 were held on the viability of a bridge crossing the Waitemata.

 In the 1950s, when the bridge was being built, North Shore was a mostly rural area of barely 50,000 people, with few jobs and a growth rate half that of Auckland south of the Waitematā Harbour.
 Opening up the area via a new route unlocked the potential for further expansion of Auckland.

 Construction

-Initial structure
+Original bridge construction (1954–1959)

-The recommendations of the design team and the report of the 1946 Royal Commission were for five or six traffic lanes, with one or two of them to be reversed in direction depending on the flow of traffic, and with a footpath for pedestrians on each side.
-The latter features were dropped for cost reasons before construction started, the First National Government of New Zealand opting for an 'austerity' design of four lanes without footpaths, and including an approach road network only after local outcry over traffic effects.
+The 1946 Royal Commission report recommended a four lane harbour bridge, with 44 ft carriageway between kerbs and two pedestrian footpaths that are 6 ft wide each.
+The Royal Commission also considered two alternative options, a wider 60 ft bridge with four lanes, and a 23 ft wide two lane tunnel.
+The First National Government of New Zealand opting for an 'austerity' design of four lanes without footpaths, and including an approach road network only after local outcry over traffic effects.
 The decision to reduce the bridge in this way has been called "a ringing testament to [...] the peril of short-term thinking and penny-pinching".
 On 1 December 1950, an act of parliament formed the Auckland Harbour Bridge Authority, chaired by Sir John Allum, then Mayor of Auckland City, who appointed British firm Freeman Fox & Partners to design the bridge.